Culture of Qatar

 The culture of Qatar is strongly influenced by traditional Bedouin culture, with less acute influence deriving from India, East Africa, and elsewhere in the Persian Gulf.
-The peninsula's harsh climate has historically shaped the lifestyle of its inhabitants, driving a reliance on the sea for sustenance and placing an emphasis on maritime activities within local culture.
-Arts and literature themes are often related to sea-based activities.
-Qatari folklore and music best exemplify this marine tradition, with pearling trips serving as the main inspiration for music and traditional Qatari myths like May and Ghilân being centered around the sea.
+The peninsula's arid climate compelled its population to place an emphasis on maritime activities within local culture.
+Arts and literature themes are often related to sea-based activities, particularly in Qatari folklore and music, with pearling trips serving as the main inspiration for music and traditional myths like May and Ghilân.

-Although visual arts were historically unpopular due to Islam's stance on depictions of sentient beings, the mid-20th century heralded a transformative era in Qatari arts, catalyzed by newfound prosperity from oil exports.
-This period witnessed the emergence of the modern Qatari art movement, with artists such as Jassim Zaini, Yousef Ahmad, and Ali Hassan pioneering the transition to an active contemporary art scene supported by government and institutions like the Qatari Fine Arts Society, the National Council for Culture, Arts, and Heritage, and in contemporary times, Qatar Museums.
-Parallel to Qatar's artistic renaissance, its literary tradition underwent a renaissance of its own.
-Originating in the 19th century, Qatari literature evolved in response to Qatar's social and economic development.
-While Nabati poetry initially held sway, the post-1950 era saw a proliferation of literary genres like short stories and novels, reflecting increasing educational opportunities.
-Notably, the mass participation of Qatari women in the modern literature movement broke social norms, as women were historically less active in traditional forms of art.
+Although visual arts were historically unpopular due to Islam's stance on depictions of sentient beings, in the mid-20th century, this field has increased in popularity due to increased prosperity from oil exports.
+During this period, Qatari art flourished due to the efforts of artists such as Jassim Zaini and Yousef Ahmad, as well as support from quasi-governmental institutions such as the Qatari Fine Arts Society, the National Council for Culture, Arts, and Heritage, and in contemporary times, Qatar Museums.
+At the same time, Qatari literature saw the popularization of genres such as short stories and novels in the 1950s due to increasing educational opportunities.
+Qatari literature traces its origins to the 19th century, when the primary genre was Nabati poetry.
+Qatari women were particularly active in this field, breaking social norms, as women were historically less active in traditional forms of art.

-Beyond arts and literature, Qatari society is characterized by various traditions and customs deeply rooted in its history as an Arab-Islamic country.
-Nomadic pastoralism, principally of camels, and pearl fishing were once cornerstone livelihoods, with the Bedouin and Hadar (settled) communities each contributing unique customs and social structures.
-Central to Qatari social life is the majlis, a communal gathering space where traditions, storytelling, and social interactions converge.
-Family values, community ties, and hospitality are among the most essential values in local society.
+The country's traditions and customs are primarily rooted in its history as an Arab-Islamic country.
+Nomadic pastoralism, principally of camels, and pearl fishing were once cornerstone livelihoods, with the Bedouin and Hadar (settled) communities each having distinct customs.
+The majlis, a communal gathering space used for storytelling and social interactions, is an important part of the culture.
 Cultural policies and affairs are regulated by the Ministry of Culture.
 The current minister is Abdulrahman bin Hamad bin Jassim bin Hamad Al Thani.